anonymity20210201/stackrec/README.md

 Data_loader_SSEPT.py: the dataset loading file of SSEPT SSEPT_Rezero.py: the model file of SSEPT utils.py: some tools for SASRec and SSEPT
-Modules.py: the module file of SASRec and SSEPT using stacking methods
+Modules.py: the module file of SASRec and SSEPT with stacking methods
 ```

 ## Stacking with NextItNet